4ntoined/pokemonpy/README.md

 ## Anybody here play pokemon?
-a python game by Antoine
+a python game by Adarius